derrickc1170/sep11-freedom-project/blog/entry02.md

 ##### 2/2/26
 ### Content
 During my last blog entry, I have my break where my teacher tell us to doing something with our tool.I start to watched some videos about AI pathfinding in games since I need to learn how I can apply this in my horror game.
 The videos explained how enemies can track or follow the player instead of just moving left and right.
-First, I created a new game and chose a platformer style so the player could jump and move across the level.
+First, I created a new game and chose a platformer style , so the player could jump and move across the level.
-Next, I added enemies and gave them a variable that makes them move left and right, creating danger for the player.
+Then, I added enemies and gave them a variable that makes them move left and right, creating danger for the player.

 <img src="../image/Movement.png" alt="Enemy movement" />